Lam Research (NASDAQ:LRCX) Updates Q1 2023 Earnings Guidance

-Lam Research (NASDAQ:LRCX – Get Rating) updated its first quarter 2023 earnings guidance on Thursday.
+Lam Research (NASDAQ:LRCX – Get Rating) issued an update on its first quarter 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $8.75-$10.25 for the period, compared to the consensus earnings per share estimate of $8.82.
 The company issued revenue guidance of $4.60 billion-$5.20 billion, compared to the consensus revenue estimate of $4.63 billion.

 Wall Street Analyst Weigh In

-LRCX has been the subject of several research reports.
-Citigroup lowered their price objective on shares of Lam Research from $720.00 to $700.00 in a research report on Thursday.
-Jefferies Financial Group lowered their price objective on shares of Lam Research from $869.00 to $670.00 in a research report on Friday, April 22nd.
-Cowen lowered their price objective on shares of Lam Research from $800.00 to $620.00 in a research report on Thursday.
-Wells Fargo & Company increased their price objective on shares of Lam Research from $460.00 to $475.00 and gave the stock an equal weight rating in a research report on Thursday.
-Finally, Cowen reduced their target price on shares of Lam Research from $800.00 to $620.00 in a report on Thursday.
-Eleven research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has a consensus rating of Hold and a consensus target price of $612.18.
+A number of research firms have recently weighed in on LRCX.
+Barclays downgraded Lam Research from an overweight rating to an equal weight rating and cut their target price for the company from $625.00 to $450.00 in a research report on Wednesday.
+Morgan Stanley lowered their target price on Lam Research from $625.00 to $550.00 and set an overweight rating for the company in a report on Monday, July 25th.
+Stifel Nicolaus upped their target price on Lam Research from $775.00 to $837.00 in a report on Thursday, April 7th.
+Jefferies Financial Group decreased their price target on Lam Research from $869.00 to $670.00 in a research note on Friday, April 22nd.
+Finally, Wells Fargo & Company increased their price target on Lam Research from $460.00 to $475.00 and gave the stock an equal weight rating in a report on Thursday, July 28th.
+Twelve analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+According to MarketBeat.com, the company has a consensus rating of Hold and a consensus price target of $613.32.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, July 6th.
-Investors of record on Wednesday, June 15th were given a dividend of $1.50 per share.
-The ex-dividend date was Tuesday, June 14th.
-This represents a $6.00 annualized dividend and a yield of 1.20%.
-Lam Research’s dividend payout ratio is presently 18.76%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, July 6th.
+Stockholders of record on Wednesday, June 15th were given a dividend of $1.50 per share.
+This represents a $6.00 dividend on an annualized basis and a dividend yield of 1.14%.
+The ex-dividend date of this dividend was Tuesday, June 14th.
+Lam Research’s dividend payout ratio (DPR) is presently 18.32%.

-A number of hedge funds and other institutional investors have recently modified their holdings of the company.
-Edgestream Partners L.P. increased its stake in shares of Lam Research by 21.6% in the 1st quarter.
-Edgestream Partners L.P. now owns 1,761 shares of the semiconductor company’s stock valued at $947,000 after acquiring an additional 313 shares in the last quarter.
-SVB Wealth LLC increased its stake in shares of Lam Research by 9.1% in the 1st quarter.
-SVB Wealth LLC now owns 1,385 shares of the semiconductor company’s stock valued at $745,000 after acquiring an additional 116 shares in the last quarter.
-Horizon Investments LLC increased its stake in shares of Lam Research by 19.5% in the 1st quarter.
-Horizon Investments LLC now owns 1,236 shares of the semiconductor company’s stock valued at $664,000 after acquiring an additional 202 shares in the last quarter.
-Fund Management at Engine No. 1 LLC bought a new stake in shares of Lam Research in the 1st quarter valued at $635,000.
-Finally, Brown Brothers Harriman & Co. increased its stake in shares of Lam Research by 18.8% in the 1st quarter.
-Brown Brothers Harriman & Co. now owns 721 shares of the semiconductor company’s stock valued at $388,000 after acquiring an additional 114 shares in the last quarter.
-Institutional investors and hedge funds own 82.34% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Edgestream Partners L.P. lifted its stake in shares of Lam Research by 21.6% during the first quarter.
+Edgestream Partners L.P. now owns 1,761 shares of the semiconductor company’s stock worth $947,000 after buying an additional 313 shares during the period.
+SVB Wealth LLC lifted its stake in shares of Lam Research by 9.1% during the first quarter.
+SVB Wealth LLC now owns 1,385 shares of the semiconductor company’s stock worth $745,000 after buying an additional 116 shares during the period.
+Horizon Investments LLC lifted its stake in shares of Lam Research by 19.5% during the first quarter.
+Horizon Investments LLC now owns 1,236 shares of the semiconductor company’s stock worth $664,000 after buying an additional 202 shares during the period.
+Fund Management at Engine No. 1 LLC acquired a new position in Lam Research during the first quarter valued at $635,000.
+Finally, Brown Brothers Harriman & Co. lifted its position in Lam Research by 18.8% during the first quarter.
+Brown Brothers Harriman & Co. now owns 721 shares of the semiconductor company’s stock valued at $388,000 after purchasing an additional 114 shares during the period.
+82.34% of the stock is currently owned by institutional investors and hedge funds.

 Lam Research Corporation designs, manufactures, markets, refurbishes, and services semiconductor processing equipment used in the fabrication of integrated circuits.
 The company offers ALTUS systems to deposit conformal films for tungsten metallization applications; SABRE electrochemical deposition products for copper interconnect transition that offers copper damascene manufacturing; SOLA ultraviolet thermal processing products for film treatments; and VECTOR plasma-enhanced CVD ALD products.